rw9999/Security-notes/Chapter 1-9/Chapter 7/readme.md

 The more critical your data, the stronger the key you use to protect it should be.

-Timeliness of the data is also an important consideration.
+The timeliness of the data is also an important consideration.
 You must take into account the rapid growth of computing power—Moore's law suggests that computing power doubles approximately every two years.

 Attackers are now able to leverage cloud computing resources, they are able to more efficiently attack encrypted data.
 The cloud allows attackers to rent scalable computing power, including powerful graphic processing units (GPUs) on a per hour basis and offers significant discounts when using excess capacity during non-peak hours.
 This brings powerful computing well within reach of many attackers.